imgrant/fit2tcx/README.md

     optional arguments:
-      -h, --help            show this help message and exit -v, --version         show program's version number and exit -t, --local-timezone  FIT file timestamps are in a local timezone (default is assume UTC)
+      -h, --help            show this help message and exit -v, --version         show program's version number and exit -z, --timezone        Specify the timezone for FIT file timestamps (default is to lookup the local timezone from the GPS data)
       -d, --recalculate-distance-from-gps
                             Recalculate distance from GPS data
       -s, --recalculate-speed-from-gps